 It all began in 1513, when the great Leonardo da Vinci created the first draft of vortices downstream of objects shedding flow.
 A few years later in 1878, Czech Vincenc Strouhal developed a scientific form to explain the eddies created after bluff bodies Basically, a wire stretched tight in a jet of air will vibrate, and its frequency is directly proportional to the velocity of the air jet.

 This equation will find the Strouhal number, the relationship between the velocity of flow, vortex shedding frequency, and diameter of the bluff body.
-In 1912, the physicist Theodore von Kárman used this concept in flow measurement, and we now call his description the Kárman vortex street.
+In 1912, the physicist Theodore von Kárman used this concept in flow measurement, and we now call his description of the Kárman vortex street.

 The vortex flow meter’s working principle